Erebot/Plop/docs/src/Coding_Standard.rst

 Coding standard
 ===============

-The Plop project uses the `PSR-2`_ as its coding standard.
+The Plop project uses the `PSR-2`_ coding standard.

 Check your code
 ---------------